Enrollment and Registration

 Students may add and drop courses online in accordance with the dates specified in the GRE academic calendar.
 Students may add, drop, or change the grade type of courses without incurring the grade of “W” during the registration period.
 Students are encouraged to check with their faculty adviser before adding or dropping courses.

 A student may drop courses up to the date specified in the GRE academic calendar, thereby incurring a grade of “W.” Students must submit a memorandum including their name, contact information, degree program, student ID number (FIDN), and full information on the requested changes to the assistant dean.
 If a student drops courses after that date, a grade of “WF” is incurred.
+Students have until Friday of the 3rd week of an online session to withdraw without incurring a “WF.”
 Students withdrawing from courses are liable for tuition and fees according to the schedule published on the Fordham Admissions and Financial Aid website.

 Adding courses or changing from audit to credit is permitted only up to the last day for registration and only with the written approval of the program director.